DavidLemayian/docs.globaleaks.org/Features.rst

 - Configurable mail templating system for each notification

 - All-in-one solution including embedded webserver and SQLite database

+- Fully unit-tested and end2end tested on commit with test code coverage over 90%

 - Support for all common database systems: MySQL, PostgreSQL and MS SQL Server